 Figure 1 shows the Basin and the Watersheds as defined by the Compact and Agreement.
 Upstream connecting channels are included in each Lake Watershed.
-Figure 2 and Table A present a comparison of 5-year reporting period averages and 62-year historical period averages in water budget data for the Basin.
+Figure 2 and Table A present a comparison of five-year reporting period averages and 67-year historical period averages in water budget data for the Basin.
+As illustrated in Figure 2 and Table A, the largest outflow for the Basin is the St. Lawrence River and the smallest is Consumptive Use.
+The average Basin water flow components are variable when comparing components during these time periods.
+Precipitation on the Lakes and evaporation from the Lakes are greater during the fiveyear period compared to the 67-year period, whereas runoff is less.